marklcrowe/intro-image-classification-cnn/episodes/01-introduction.md

 ## What is machine learning?
 Machine learning is a set of tools and techniques which let us find patterns in data.
 This lesson will introduce you to only one of these techniques, **Deep Learning** with **Convolutional Neural Network**, abbreviated as **CNN**, but there are many more.

 The techniques break down into two broad categories, predictors and classifiers.
-Predictors are used to predict a value (or set of values) given a set of inputs whereas classifiers try to classify data into different categories, or assign a labelcond env.
+Predictors are used to predict a value (or set of values) given a set of inputs whereas classifiers try to classify data into different categories, or assign a label.

 Many, but not all, machine learning systems “learn” by taking a series of input data and output data and using it to form a model.
 The maths behind the machine learning doesn’t care what the data is as long as it can represented numerically or categorised.
 Some examples might include: